-MVRPC will work in partnership with the a regional review committee to make funding recommendations to ODOT; however, ODOT will remain the final deciding factor when awarding project funds.
+MVRPC will work in partnership with the Region's Mobility Managers to make funding recommendations to ODOT; however, ODOT will remain the final deciding factor when awarding project funds.
 Recommendations will be based on applicant and project eligibility which are detailed in the "Participation" section of this chapter.

 MVRPC as the RCA has developed the Greater Region Transportation Coordination Plan in partnership with health and human service providers, public transit agencies, mobility managers and local elected leadership to identify the needs and gaps in service for transit users in the counties as well as identify goals to move the region forward in providing stronger transportation.
 Annually, MVRPC will facilitate the process to update the SWOT Analysis with the GRMI Council to determine if the region's characteristics or needs have changed.
-Additionally MVRPC will work with an advisory group to update the entire plan as required by federal and state regulations.
+Additionally MVRPC will work with the GRMI Planning Sub-Committee to update the entire plan as required by federal and state regulations.